 THECB CIP 26.0701.5103 Core Curriculum (Life & Physical Sciences) Fundamental biological concepts relevant to animals, including systematics, evolution, structure and function, cellular and molecular metabolism, reproduction, development, diversity, phylogeny, and ecology.
-This course is intended for science majors.
-Must be taken concurrently with a and ecology.
-This course is intended for science majors.
-Must be taken concurrently with a laboratory section.
+This course is intended for science majors- Must be taken concurrently with a laboratory section.
 Recommended prerequisite: Successful completion of MATH 1314 with a C or higher or concurrent enrollment in higher level mathematics is recommended. (\$46 Course Fee.)